christian-bunn/crack-api/A2_response_to_criteria.md

 - **AWS service name:**  S3
 - **What data is being stored?:** any text files
 - **Why is this service suited to this data?:** s3 allows for many different types of files, which makes the service more user friendly with the files is can accept.
-- **Why is are the other services used not suitable for this data?:** TODO
+- **Why is are the other services used not suitable for this data?:** AWS services like DynamoDB, are less suitable for storing unstructured data like text files due to their focus on structured data handling and higher management requirements.
 - **Bucket/instance/table name:** n11092505-assessment-2
 - **Video timestamp:**
 - **Relevant files:**
     - /backend/crack/s3.js
+    - /frontend/http/script.js
+    - /backend/server.js

 ### Core - Second data persistence service

 - **AWS service name:** DynamoDB
 - **What data is being stored?:** file metadata. file name, password, timeCracked, user (that the file belongs to).
 - **Why is this service suited to this data?:** this service works appropriately for this data.
-- **Why is are the other services used not suitable for this data?:** TODO
+- **Why is are the other services used not suitable for this data?:** S3 is not suitable for structured data queries, and RDS may introduce unnecessary overhead for simple metadata storage.
 - **Bucket/instance/table name:** n11092505-assessment2-file-metadata
 - **Video timestamp:**
 - **Relevant files:**
+    - /backend/crack/db.js
+    - /backend/crack/crack.js
-    - /backend/cognito/db.js
+    - /backend/server.js

 ### Third data service